jolie/jolie/README.md

 Jolie is a service-oriented programming language, designed to offer native abstractions for the development of [microservices](https://en.wikipedia.org/wiki/Microservices).
 See [our website](https://www.jolie-lang.org/) for more information and [installation instructions](https://jolie-lang.org/downloads.html).

+Have you made something in or for Jolie?
+Please submit it to our [awesome Jolie list](https://github.com/jolie/awesome-jolie)!

 # Documentation :notebook_with_decorative_cover:

 See <https://docs.jolie-lang.org/>.